Evidence-based potty training tips? There haven't been many experimental studies of

 Where's the Poop? by Julie Marks and Susan Kathleen Hartung (Harper Festival, 2004)

 Both of these take a "natural history" approach, preparing kids for potty training by discussing where and how other creatures eliminate their waste.
-Everyone Poops is decidedly more graphic (illustrations show the, er, actual emergence of poop from the body).
-But the disgusting aspects of the book are probably one reason for its popularity with toddlers and preschoolers.
+Everyone Poops is decidedly more graphic (illustrations show creatures in the act of defecating).
+But these aspects of the book are probably one reason for its popularity with toddlers and preschoolers.